Tips for Tractor Safety

 - Being overcome by exhaust gases inside closed buildings

 - Burns from fires that erupt during refueling or as a result of a collision

-All of these injuries are very dangerous, but can be avoided if you operate a tractor safely and responsibly.
+All of these injuries are serious, but can be avoided if you operate a tractor safely and responsibly.
 Knowledge, skill and common sense are necessary to avoid tractor accidents.
 The NASD offers these tips to stay safe while operating a tractor: